 The most important thing you’re going to have to choose when starting a travel blog is your name.

-The next step is to make sure the domain is available!
-Not just as a website domain but on all social media platforms.
-You don’t want to go through the efforts of setting up your www. address just to find somebody has already taken that handle on Instagram.
+The next step is to make sure the name is available!
+Not just as a web address, but on all social media platforms too.
+You don’t want to go through the efforts of setting up your website just to find somebody has already taken that handle on Instagram or Facebook.

 Once you have a domain you’re ready for the next step…